+- You are not done with the labs in time?

+Next year: this course runs again

+Possibly changed labs

 - You do not pass the exam?

-- January: Re-exam
+- January: re-exam

-- August: Re-exam
+- August: re-exam

-- Next year: This course runs again
+- Next year: this course runs again

 What Have We Learned?